mcjazzyfunky/archived-php-logging/README.md

 });
 ```

-For a more sophisticated log customization, e.g.
+For a more sophisticated log customization:

 ```php
 Logger::setLogAdapter(new CustomLogAdapter(function ($logParams) {